Simeria

 Simeria (/ro/; Fischdorf; Piski) is a town in Hunedoara County, Transylvania, Romania, and an important railway junction with a hump yard.
 Six villages are administered by the town: Bârcea Mare (Nagybarcsa), Cărpiniș (Gyertyános), Simeria Veche (Ópiski), Sântandrei (Szentandrás), Șăulești (Sárfalva), and Uroi (Arany).

 The town lies on the banks of the Mureș River, near where the Strei River discharges into it.
 It is located in the central part of Hunedoara County, between the Apuseni Mountains to the north and the Retezat Mountains to the south.
+The county seat, Deva, is 8.5 km to the northwest.

+Simeria is crossed by the A1 motorway (part of European route E68) and by national road DN7 (part of E79).
+The Simeria train station serve the CFR Main Line 200, which links Bucharest with the Banat region, in western Romania; it also serves Line 202, which links runs south to Filiași, Dolj County, and Line 207, which runs southwest to Hunedoara.

+The local football club, CS CFR Simeria, competes in Liga IV Hunedoara; its home ground is Stadionul CFR.